zfuu/Programming-IV/s202018021_09-03-ex1/readme.md

 ```

 ## 2. Brief review of the code
-This exercise asks us to rotate the OpenGL logo so that it looks like it's on the tip of a clockhand.
-The key is to rotate the logo and then translate it a set distance to the side.
+This exercise asks us to rotate the OpenGL logo so that it's flipping along the x axis.
+This is a pretty easy modification on `08-04-Rendering.c`.
+The `glRotatef()` function needs to be modified. so that only the `x` vector is active.

-That's pretty easy to do.
-We just need to recycle the `loopcounter` logic from the earlier exercises, and pass that value into the `glRotatef()` command.
-I set `loopmax` so be `360` so that the logo would rotate a full 360 degree.
-Works like a charm.

 ## 3. Result of execution
 ```
 % ./Go